Koral

 Koral makes good use of parallax effects as well as some shiny particle effects and bloom to spice up the visuals.
 Unfortunately, the foreground visuals can sometimes obscure the view.
 Some areas are also beautiful, while others feel more barren.
 However, this is to be expected in a game that draws attention to the damage being done to the ocean by destructive fishing and other eco disasters.
 The game starts in a healthy reef before moving through caves, shipwrecks, and the deep.
 In total, there are fifteen different sea ecosystems for players to experience in their journey.

 As expected for a game set entirely underwater, the music in Koral is suitably mellow and low-key.
 However, some nice orchestral swells kick in whenever something dramatic happens onscreen.
-Sound effects are decent for the most part, too, apart from one or two that can be a little grating.
+Sound effects are decent for the most part, apart from one or two that can be a little grating.
 Unfortunately, the game does not feature voice acting and instead uses text boxes for the ocean facts.
 These are scattered about as glowing orbs that count as collectibles.
 Tracking them down isn’t too hard, and players can replay previous chapters, but getting all 32 of them does pad out the playtime a little bit.

 The controls in Koral are very straightforward, and the game can be played with either a gamepad or a keyboard.
 The only thing players can control directly is the direction in which to move their sea current.
 Each area is gated by pollution barriers that halt progress until players solve all the puzzles needed to clear them.
 The puzzles mainly involve collecting healing energy and transporting these to the right spots, but the game does introduce some variation in this process.
 Initially, healing the coral is as easy as picking up the clearly marked energy orbs and taking them to where they are needed.
 Later on, players have to make use of coral switches to open up pathways or swim through unique plants for speed boosts required to get to specific points on time.
 It never becomes too challenging, but the timed sections, in particular, do require some reflexes to complete.
-Unfortunately, even with the brief playtime offered by the game and the changing puzzle mechanics, some sections can feel a little tedious.
+Unfortunately, even with the brief playtime offered by the game and the changing puzzle mechanics, some sections can feel tedious.

 Koral is not the first game with an ecological theme set underwater; neither is it the best-looking or most entertaining one.
 Nevertheless, the game definitely has its moments and offers a relaxing experience for the most part.
 While it doesn’t quite have the same impact as titles like Abzu, it is still an impressive effort from an indie developer who had an important message to share.